Büchsenhausen Castle

 The workers also became bourgeois.
 While the landlord in the countryside was still master of the private lives of his farmhands and maidservants and was able to determine their lifestyle up to and including sexuality via the release for marriage, the labourers were now at least somewhat freer individually.
 They were poorly paid, but at least they now received their own wages instead of board and lodging and were able to organise their private affairs for themselves without the landlord's guardianship.

 Innsbruck is not a traditional working-class city.
+Nevertheless, Tyrol never saw the formation of a significant labour movement as in Vienna.
+Innsbruck has always been predominantly a commercial and university city.
+Although there were social democrats and a handful of communists, the number of workers was always too small to really make a difference.
 May Day marches are only attended by the majority of people for cheap schnitzel and free beer.
-There are hardly any other places that commemorate industrialisation and the achievements of the working class.
+There are hardly any other memorials to industrialisation and the achievements of the working class.
 In St.-Nikolaus-Gasse and in many tenement houses in Wilten and Pradl, a few houses have been preserved that give an impression of the everyday life of Innsbruck's working class.